Marketing91

 Who can use Ethical Marketing practices?

 Almost all companies can opt for ethical marketing practices.
-Businesses from small ones to big international MNCs can pick the process, and be honest, open, fair, and socially responsible while advertising to consumers.
+Businesses, from small ones to big international MNCs, can pick the process and be honest, open, fair, and socially responsible while advertising to consumers.

-The ethical marketing practices can be quite an economical and productive form of advertisement.
+Ethical marketing practices can be quite an economical and productive form of advertisement.
 Unethical marketing never guarantees higher revenue or lesser advertising costs.

 Few companies work according to high personal principles.
 For such companies, ethical advertising is necessary and most natural.
 It acts as a corporate character of several companies.
 Corporate responsibility is the major selling part to the customers, who want more than the quality and price of the products or services.